This exhibition is temporarily closed.

 Join us on a journey to a distant past when enterprising pioneers ventured north to explore the new world that was taking shape as the ice sheets melted and new land rose from the sea.

 In places dominated by the sea and subject to unpredictable and violent forces of nature, destruction and impending collapse is impossible to ignore.
-In Polynesia this has given rise to an understanding of the world as a place where catastrophe, chaos and collapse are an ever-present part of life, not rare exceptions to the norm.

 Is the world as we know it on the verge of collapse?
 Many feel that we are doing our best to destroy the planet by the way we live and that it’s only a matter of time before the earth will be unfit for human habitation.
 So what are we doing about it?